-For a purchased hot lunch, parents have the flexibility of selecting a hot lunch for their child by logging into ParentsWeb up to a month ahead of time.
-The price for lunch for all students (unless the student is eligible for free and reduced lunch) is \$3.00.
+For a purchased lunch, parents have the flexibility of selecting a lunch for their child by logging into your Family Portal (formerly known as ParentsWeb) up to a month ahead of time.
+The deadline to order for the following week is the Tuesday before.
+The price for lunch for all students (unless the student is eligible for free and reduced lunch) is \$4.00.